helagro/Applied-IoT/README.md

 How is the data transmitted to the internet or local server?
 Describe the package format.
 All the different steps that are needed in getting the data to your end-point.
 Explain both the code and choice of wireless protocols.

-- [ ] How often is the data sent?
+- [x] How often is the data sent?
-- [ ] Which wireless protocols did you use (WiFi, LoRa, etc ...)?
+- [x] Which wireless protocols did you use (WiFi, LoRa, etc ...)?
-- [ ] Which transport protocols were used (MQTT, webhook, etc ...)
+- [x] Which transport protocols were used (MQTT, webhook, etc ...)
-- [ ] *Elaborate on the design choices regarding data transmission and wireless protocols.
+- [x] *Elaborate on the design choices regarding data transmission and wireless protocols.
 That is how your choices affect the device range and battery consumption.

+**Wireless protocols and traffic:**

+WiFi is used as the main wireless protocol for the system.
+The Pico W uses it to send new sensor data to the server, during the specific polling intervals used for each sensor, if a different value is registered.
+The shortest possible frequency data is sent is <TODO> and it could be an unlimited amount of time between messages if no new sensor data is recorded.

+**Transport protocols:**

+MQTT is used as the transport protocol between the Pico W and the server.
+Given that the MQTT broker is running on the same device as the server, that end of the traffic never leaves the device.
+The server then uses the pytradfri library to communicate with the Tradfri gateway, which uses the CoAP protocol.
+The server also uses a REST API to communicate with the frontend over HTTP.
+The web API is built using the Python Flask library, communicating with the Flutter client application.
+The server also hosts a web version of the client application, also served over HTTP.

+**Design choices:**

+There was not a lot of constraints guiding which wireless protocol was to be used.
+All devices for the project are meant to be inside the users home, meaning that range was not an issue.
+The user would likely power the Pico W from the outlet directly, so power consumption was not a great concirn either.
+Despite network speed or latency not being a high priority, WiFi still seemed like a great choice.
+The Pico W has built in WiFi capabilities, meaning that no extra antenna or similar equipment would be neccessary, reducing cost.
+Bluetooth could still have been an alternative but the range could have been an issue.
+Bluetooth would have required the server and Pico W to be close to eachother, but with WiFi, they could be far apart, as long as the WiFi has good enough range.
+This could be achieved with a Mesh network, for instance.
+Both Bluetooth Low Energy and LoRa can be configured to be very power efficient, but within a home setting, the power consumption of WiFi is not a big issue.

 ### Presenting the data